CoryG89/Get24/README.md

     - Popular CSS Framework from Developers at Twitter
 * [**KineticJS**][9]
     - HTML5 Canvas Graphics Library for simplified drawing, buffering, layering.

-All technologies used in the creation of this project are open source.

 ## Description